 I actually wanted to buy Bombas socks when I signed up.
 I’ve heard great things about the product.
 But the constant selling and hammering of my inbox led me to question the integrity of the brand itself.

-And in 2020, brand integrity is going to be one of the biggest drivers of acquisition and retention.
+And in these times, brand integrity one of the biggest drivers of acquisition and retention.

 So how do we fix this?
 How do we actually respect the inbox and make email a positive experience for our customers?